khalil5754/khalil5754.github.io/_posts/2022-10-12-your-new-blog-post.md

 ![Screen Shot 2022-10-12 at 9 53 16 PM](https://user-images.githubusercontent.com/44441178/195480491-6a3ad1cd-c7a3-4b99-96c6-3ded458fb207.png)

-Looks like a strong correlation here!
+Looks like a very strong correlation here!

-## Next, lets look at Spearman Correlation
+## Next, lets look at the Spearman Correlation

 It's crucial to understand the Pearson correlation _before_ Spearman.
-As previously stated, for a Pearson correlation to be used needs a linear and bell-shaped relationship (normally distributed); this will apply to most data.
+As previously stated, for a Pearson correlation to be used, a linear and bell-shaped relationship (normally distributed) is required.

-However, there will come times when the data being used does not satisfy these requirements.
+However, there will be times when the data being used does not satisfy these requirements.

-This is where Spearman comes in to save us.
+This is where Spearman comes to the rescue.
-**Limitation**:
+**Limitation:**
 Spearman's correlation function can only be used to measure monotonic relationships (If you don't know what these are, see my blog post - monotonic vs non-monotonic relationships)
 Spearman's correlation is also non-parametric.